necdetsanli/EyeRest/README.md

 ---

+If you find EyeRest useful, consider starring the repository on GitHub or sharing it with others who spend long hours in front of a screen.

 ## 🙌 Acknowledgements

 EyeRest is inspired by the need to protect our eyes during long coding, gaming, or office sessions.